BjornFJohansson/pydna/README.md

 	conda install -c https://conda.anaconda.org/bjornfjohansson pydna

 This works on Windows, MacOSX and Linux, and installs all necessary and optional dependencies automatically in one go.

+The conda channels [BjornFJohansson](https://anaconda.org/bjornfjohansson) and [conda-forge](https://anaconda.org/conda-forge)
+should contain all packages needed to satisfy the dependencies.

 ## Installation using pip
 The second best way of installing pydna is with pip.
 Pip is the